PE and School Sport Premium Funding

 |To provide greater opportunities for active play during breaks.||Continue to employ a lunch time play coordinator to develop the role of young sports leaders who will teach and encourage participation in lunch time play/ sport style activities.|

 Provide relevant equipment necessary to improve activities offered.

 |Lunch time super visor||£3000|

 |All children are participating in aerobic activities every day.|

-Please click on our Sports section for much more detail regarding our sports at St Loys.
+Please see our Sports section for further details of PE and Sport at St Loys.